-35 not yet, but by and by.
-As always when the Lord pronounces judgment, he cautions on guessing at the timeline-it is not yet but will happen eventually.
-We should not believe the final judgment is eminent but trust in God's timing.

-Gather to Zion (36-48)

-36 my saints should be assembled upon the land of Zion.
-It is the Lord's will that this happen, but in proper order and under the direction of inspired leaders.

-37 take righteousness in his hands and faithfulness upon his loins.
-Both of these two phrases are unique to D&C 63 in all of scripture.
-Given what the Lord had just spoken about, though, with the Saints needing to take action to go up to Zion in proper order and to avoid sins like adultery, they are good images to use.

-37 declare both by word and by flight that desolation shall come.
-Missionaries were to preach the word to the wicked world to prepare for judgment and also by their example of gathering together to live his laws that trouble for the unrighteous was ahead.

-38 who dwell upon this farm.
-The Isaac Morley farm where Joseph Smith and Sidney Rigdon and others were living needed to be sold and the residents should find new places to live.
+- who dwell upon this farm.
+The Isaac Morley farm where Joseph Smith and Sidney Rigdon and others were living needed to be sold and the residents should find new places to live. - Titus Billings.

-39 Titus Billings.
 Titus was left in charge of selling the Morley property after the Morleys left for Missouri (per D&C 52:23).
 He sold this property and his own and went to Missouri in the spring of 1832.
-He was one of the great faithful Saints who struggled with all the challenges and persecutions, and stayed faithful through the Missouri and Nauvoo periods and the migration west.

-40 the moneys which can be spared.
-After needs were met for the migration, the rest of the money should be sent to Bishop Partridge for use in buying more lands in Missouri.

-41 he shall be enabled to discern by the Spirit those who shall go up.
+He was one of the great faithful Saints who struggled with all the challenges and persecutions and yet stayed faithful through the Missouri and Nauvoo periods and the migration west. - the moneys which can be spared.
+After needs were met for the migration, the rest of the money should be sent to Bishop Partridge for use in buying more lands in Missouri. - 41 he shall be enabled to discern by the Spirit those who shall go up.
 The Lord gave authority to Joseph Smith to determine who should go to Zion and who should stay in Kirtland.
 One of the later problems is that not everyone waited for Joseph to tell them when to go, but in their enthusiasm to get to Zion, left anyway.
-This put pressure on Church resources to try and accommodate all the immigrants, and contributed to the Missourians feeling overwhelmed.

-42 Newel K. Whitney retain his store.
-The Gilbert & Whitney store in Kirtland was a great asset, so the Lord commanded Newel, the agent in Kirtland, to keep it running.
+This put pressure on Church resources to try and accommodate all the immigrants and contributed to the Missourians feeling overwhelmed. - Newel K. Whitney retain his store.
+The Whitney and Company store in Kirtland was a great asset, so the Lord commanded Newel, the agent in Kirtland, to keep it running.
 Because it was consecrated ("or in other words, the store," emphasizing the communal ownership of it30), the surplus would benefit the land purchases in Missouri (v.
-43).

-44 let him do according to wisdom.
-The Lord had confidence in Newel's ability to run the store effectively and profitably, thereby helping the cause of Zion.

-45 let him be ordained unto this power.
+43). - let him do according to wisdom.
+The Lord had confidence in Newel's ability to run the store effectively and profitably, thereby helping the cause of Zion. - let him be ordained unto this power.
 For now, Knight was to serve as an agent to Bishop Partridge, who was in Missouri.
-Later (D&C 72:8), he will be called as bishop himself in Kirtland.

-46 speedily visit the churches.
+Later (D&C 72:8), he will be called as bishop himself in Kirtland. - speedily visit the churches.
 This was a command to visit the branches of the Church in the Ohio area, teach them these principles of gathering, and request their support for the gathering to Zion.
 They were to use Sidney Rigdon's letter, which the Lord will have him rewrite (see vv.
-55-56).

-47 shall overcome the world.
+55-56). - shall overcome the world.
 Bookending the promise in v.
-20, the repetition that the faithful and obedient would overcome the world ties everything between these verses together.

-48 an inheritance in this world...a reward in the world to come.
+20, the repetition that the faithful and obedient would overcome the world ties everything between these verses together (an "inclusio"). - an inheritance in this world . . . a reward in the world to come.
 Those contributing financial support to Zion were promised an inheritance (in other words, land in Missouri) and an even greater eternal reward.